A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Introduction

 By introducing the test functions (dual variables) $\varphi \in H_0^1(\Omega)$ and $\psi \in L^2(\partial \Omega)$ into the equation \eqref{intro linear PDE}, we consider the following inf-sup problem with quadratic regularization terms.
-Here, $\epsilon > 0$ denotes the regularization coefficient,
+Here, $\nu > 0$ denotes the regularization coefficient,

 Note that $u=u_*, \varphi=0, \psi=0$ form the saddle point of $\mathscr{E}$.
-We apply the preconditioned PDHG algorithm \cite{pdhgjacobs2019solving, liuJCP2023} to compute inf-sup problem \eqref{intro inf sup problem for root-finding}, thus solving the solution of PDE \eqref{intro linear PDE}.
-The algorithm utilizes alternative proximal point steps and intermediate extrapolation to solve the inf-sup problem with selected preconditioning metrics.
-More specifically, the algorithm repeats the following three-line iteration { } Here $\tau_u, \tau_\varphi > 0$ are the step sizes of the algorithm.
-And $\omega > 0$ denotes the extrapolation coefficient.
-We briefly illustrate the motivation of preconditioning steps \eqref{intro precond PDHG functional space}.
+In order to approach this saddle point and hence solve for $u_*$, we apply a preconditioned version of the PDHG algorithm to the inf-sup problem \eqref{intro inf sup problem for root-finding}.
+The algorithm utilizes alternative proximal point steps and an intermediate extrapolation to solve the inf-sup problem with selected preconditioning operators $\mathcal M_p, \widetilde{\mathcal L}, \mathcal M_d$.
+More specifically, the algorithm repeats the following three-line iteration

+Here $\tau_u, \tau_\varphi > 0$ are the step sizes of the algorithm and $\omega > 0$ denotes the extrapolation coefficient.
+We briefly illustrate the motivation of preconditioning steps in \eqref{intro precond PDHG functional space}.
 In general, the differential operator $\mathcal L$ is usually ill-conditioned.
-As shown in \cite{liuJCP2023}, the convergence rate of the un-preconditioned dynamic equals $1 - \mathcal O(\frac{1}{\kappa^2})$ with $\kappa$ denoting the condition number of the space discretization of $\mathcal L$.
+As shown in \citep{liuJCP2023}, the convergence rate of the un-preconditioned dynamic equals $1 - \mathcal O(\frac{1}{\kappa^2})$ with $\kappa$ denoting the condition number of the spatial discretization of $\mathcal L$.
 The convergence speed decreases fast as $\kappa$ gets larger.
-To mitigate the slow convergence, we introduce preconditioning in the proximal steps of \eqref{PDHG functional space} (i.e., the 1st and the 3rd line of \eqref{intro precond PDHG functional space}).
+This pronounced slowdown motivates us to introduce appropriate preconditioning in the proximal steps (i.e., the first and third lines) of \eqref{intro precond PDHG functional space} in order to mitigate the resulting inefficiency.